LouiseMcMahon/AWSBackupApp/README.md

 The app uses a json config file named `config.json` by default it is in:
 * On windows `%appdata%\amazon-backup\`
 * On Unix `~/.local/share/amazon-backup/`

-The file can be named anything and placed anywhere however and passed in via the `--config` argument
+However the file can be named anything and placed anywhere however and passed in via the `--config` argument

 **Be aware** the config file is required for restoring files and should be backed up as well.
 The app can backup its own config files by adding its location like any other folder.

-A basic config file structure is this:
+A sample config file structure is bellow:

 ```
 {